R300-AI/ITRI-AI-Hub/Model-Zoo/Object-Detection/YOLOs/NeuronRT/README.md

 # Deploy YOLOs on NeuronRT (Preview)

-NeuronRT is an inference engine specifically designed for the MediaTek Genio SoC accelerator (MDLA), offering developers high-performance and low-power deep learning operations.
+NeuronRT is an inference engine specifically designed for the MediaTek Genio SoC accelerator (MDLA), offering developers high-performance, low-power deep learning operations.

 To illustrate the process of delegating a model from TFLite format to an MDLA binary file (.dla), we will use the pre-built YOLOv8n model by Ultralytics as an example.
-This model is trained on the COCO dataset, which includes 80 classes of objects, and only support for MDLA 3.0.
+This model is trained on the COCO dataset, which includes 80 classes of objects, and only supports MDLA 3.0.
 Follow the instructions provided in the [previous directory](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Object-Detection/YOLOs) to obtain the model on a workstation.
 Then, proceed with the steps outlined in this document to complete the conversion process.
 Finally, verify the accuracy of the inference results using a simple Python example.

 ### Prerequisites

-* The **YOLOv8n** model in TFlite format has been exported from [[Previous Directory > Benchmarks > Train/Val Accuracy]](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Object-Detection/YOLOs).
+* The **YOLOv8n** model in TFLite format has been exported from [[Previous Directory > Benchmarks > Train/Val Accuracy]](https://github.com/R300-AI/ITRI-AI-Hub/tree/main/Model-Zoo/Object-Detection/YOLOs).
-* **Ubuntu 22.04 LTS x86_64 Workstation** which **NeuronPilot** has been installed. ([[Tutoiral]](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/compiler/neuronpilot.html))
+* **Ubuntu 22.04 LTS x86_64 Workstation** with **NeuronPilot** Library installed. ([[Tutoiral]](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/compiler/neuronpilot.html))
-* A **Genio-510/700 EVK (MDLA3.0)** board which **NeuronRT** Library has been installed. ([[Tutoiral]](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/runtime/neuronrt.html))
+* A **Genio-510/700 EVK (MDLA3.0)** board with **NeuronRT** Library installed. ([[Tutoiral]](https://r300-ai.github.io/ITRI-AI-Hub/docs/pages/runtime/neuronrt.html))

 ## Training YOLOs and Compile it on Workstation